stffrdhrn/stffrdhrn.github.io/_posts/2023-04-25-or1k-fpu-port.md

    enabled.
 This is indicated in the <span style="color:purple">purple</span>
    box.

+Another aspect is that supporting hardware floating point in the OS means that multiple user land programs can transparently use the FPU.
+To do all of this we need to update the kernel and the C runtime libraries to:

+ - Make the kernel save and restore process FPU state during context switches
+ - Make the kernel handle FPU exceptions and deliver signals to user land
+ - Teach GLIBC how to setup FPU rounding mode
+ - Teach GLIBC how to translate FPU exceptions
+ - Tell GCC and GLIBC soft float about our FPU quirks

+### The Toolchain

 In order to compile applications like *Application B* a separate compiler toolchain is needed.
 For highly configurable embredded system CPU's like ARM, RISC-V there are multiple toolchains available for building software for the different CPU